 Mock draft: A practice draft.
 Helpful for trying alternate strategies and preparing yourself for different circumstances that arise, including draft slots.

-Owner: The person in control of all decisions (draft, weekly starters, trades, free agency, etc.) for a fantasy team.
+Manager: The person in control of all decisions (draft, weekly starters, trades, free agency, etc.) for a fantasy team.

 Pickup: A player you add from the free-agent pool or via waivers.